renanspr/NLWdiscovery-2.0/README.md

 ## 💻 Projeto

-O Proffy é uma plataforma de estudos que ajuda pessoas a encontrarem professores online.
-Foi feito utilizando os conteúdos disponibilizados pela RocketSeat na semana Next Level Week 2.0 (NLW2).
+Proffy is an online study platform that connects students and teachers.
+Was done using the content made available by RocketSeat in the Next Level Week 2.0 (NLW2).

 ## 🔖 Layout

-No link abaixo você encontra o layout do projeto web.
-Lembrando que você precisa ter uma conta no [Figma](http://figma.com/) para acessá-lo.
+In the link below you will find the layout of the web project.
+Remembering that you need to have a [Figma](http://figma.com/) account to access it.

 - [Layout](https://www.figma.com/file/86B65osMPLWc5oULL2LZHt/Proffy_Web?node-id=0%3A1)

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.